hisurfadvisory/nd101/README.md

 # nd101

 These are encoded powershell commands I use to simulate second-stage malware activity.
 Useful for demonstrating to your leadership why allowing unrestricted powershell to access the internet from your enterprise is a bad idea.
+The first two lines will create a phony pdf in your current directory, and write a nonsense string into it.
+The last line pretends to open a python HTTP listener (it simply writes the command to your screen, doesn't actually execute it).

 TmV3LUl0ZW0gLU5hbWUgJzczNzA2MTc3NjE3MjczNzU2MzZiNzMucGRmJw==